Chart Color Schemes

 Educational attainment in Kuluin aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area faces educational challenges, with university qualification rates at 16.5%, significantly below the Australian average of 30.4%.
+The area has university qualification rates of 16.5%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 11.5%, followed by postgraduate qualifications (3.2%) and graduate diplomas (1.8%).
-Trade and technical skills are prominent, with 46.8% of residents aged 15+ holding vocational credentials - advanced diplomas (12.6%) and certificates (34.2%).
+Bachelor degrees are most common at 11.5%, followed by postgraduate qualifications (3.2%) and graduate diplomas (1.8%).
+Trade and technical skills are prominent, with 46.8% of residents aged 15+ holding vocational credentials – advanced diplomas (12.6%) and certificates (34.2%).

 Frequently Asked Questions - Education